MarkusIngerslev/nest-economic-backend/README.md

    - [x] Implement the endpoint for fetching all users (admin only)
    - [x] Implement the endpoint for updating a single user role (admin only)
    - [x] Implement the endpoint for logging in
-1. [ ] Implement the endpoints for the incomes
+1. [x] Implement the endpoints for the incomes
+   - [x] Implement the endpoint for fetching all incomes (admin only)
-   - [x] Implement the endpoint for fetching all incomes
+   - [x] Implement the endpoint for fetching all of a users incomes
+   - [x] Implement the endpoint for fetching a single users incomes (admin only)
    - [x] Implement the endpoint for creating a new income
-   - [ ] Implement the endpoint for fetching a single income
+   - [x] Implement the endpoint for fetching a single income
-   - [ ] Implement the endpoint for updating a single income
+   - [x] Implement the endpoint for updating a single income
-   - [ ] Implement the endpoint for deleting a single income
+   - [x] Implement the endpoint for deleting a single income
 1. [ ] Implement the endpoints for the expenses
    - [ ] Implement the endpoint for fetching all expenses
    - [ ] Implement the endpoint for fetching a single expense